knapovsky/notesheet/Pharrell_Williams_-_Happy_-_Chords.md

+---
+date: 2022-12-10 03:18:48.631729
+dateCreated: 2022-12-10 03:18:48.631729
+description: Notesheet
+editor: markdown
+slug: pharrell_williams_-_happy_-_chords
+tags:
+- Notesheet
+- Chords
+title: Pharrell Williams - Happy
+---

 ```
 -----------------------------------------------------------------------------
                     Happy Acoustic - Pharrell Williams
 -----------------------------------------------------------------------------
 Tabbed by: Fabio-BlenderBR
 - Please rate and send me your feedback -

 This is a very simple version, so everyone can play.
 All chords are very basic.
 Just gonna tab this one :

 Bm7 ( 0 2 0 2 3 0 ) [Relative to Capo]